xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 not they will be included as part of KISS is still an open issue.
 I am open to comments or suggestions on this question.

-Finally,  I  should  warn you: what we are about to  do  CAN  add considerable  extra  complication  to  both  the  parser  and the generated  code.
+Finally,  I  should  warn you: what we are about to  do  _can_  add considerable  extra  complication  to  both  the  parser  and the generated  code.
 Handling  variables  of  different  types  is straightforward enough.
 The complexity  comes  in  when  you add rules about conversion between types.
 In general,  you  can make the  compiler  as  simple or as complex as you choose to make it, depending upon the  way  you  define  the  type-conversion rules.
-Even if you decide not to allow ANY type conversions (as  in Ada, for example) the problem is still there, and is  built  into  the mathematics.
+Even if you decide not to allow _any_ type conversions (as  in Ada, for example) the problem is still there, and is  built  into  the mathematics.
 When  you  multiply two short numbers, for example, you can get a long result.